 PhD and master students qualify for the student fee (proof required).
 The fee needs to be paid by credit card or bank transfer (an invoice/payment link will be sent to you (at the latest) 4 weeks after your registration) and includes: Access to the lectures; hand-outs (PDFs) provided as download; coffee/tea breaks; accommodation in Hotel Špik (3* or 4* room, check-in on July 2 afternoon, check-out on July 7 after lunch); 5x breakfast, lunch & dinner; access to the hotel’s pools; internet access; one social activity (on Wed. afternoon).
 EFC members will receive a € 20 discount (proof required).

-The registration cut-off date is May 1, 2023, but please note that the number of attendees is limited and that the School and especially the cheaper student fees might be sold out earlier!
+The registration cut-off date is May 1, 2023, but the School is sold out.
+You still can register, but you’ll get on a waiting list and only if an attendee would cancel you could jump in.
 The spaces will be given away on a “first come – first serve” basis.
 The general terms & conditions, incl. the cancellation policy can be found here.

 Wednesday afternoon (for all who have signed up for it during registration): Bus trip to a scenic area in the Slovenian Alps.
 Please note that seats are limited and will be given away on a “first come – first serve” basis!
 All registered attendees and lecturers have by now received an e-mail with all details on available organized social/sport activities and the form to be filled in (e-mail sent on June 1st (or 2nd) and June 12th).

 Rooms have been pre-reserved in Hotel Špik (Alpine Resort, Jezerci 21, 4282 Gozd Martuljek, Slovenia, phone: +386 4 587 7100, e-mail: firstname.lastname@example.org).
 If you register for the Summer School, the room reservation and charge from Sunday, July 2 until Friday, July 7 is included.
 Only if you would like to arrive earlier than Sunday or stay longer than Friday and/or if you would bring an accompanying person you need to arrange this directly with the hotel.